List of Code Lyoko episodes

 This is a list of episodes for the French animated television series Code Lyoko.
 The first season has no set viewing order except for the last two episodes, so the episodes are listed by the order in which they aired.
 The episodes in the following seasons are numbered in order.
-The series has a total of 97 episodes: 26 each for the first two seasons, 13 for the third, 30 for the fourth and the 2006 two-part prequel.
+The series has a total of 97 episodes: 26 each for the first two seasons, 15 for the third and 30 for the fourth.

-The first three seasons, the prequel, and episodes 66–77 and 79–88 aired on Cartoon Network.
-Episode 78 and episodes 89–95 aired on Cartoon Network Video and Kabillion and not on the Cartoon Network television channel.
+The first three seasons, the prequel, and episodes 68–79 and 79–88 aired on Cartoon Network.
+Episode 78 and episodes 89–97 aired on Cartoon Network Video and Kabillion and not on the Cartoon Network television channel.

 The MoonScoop Group announced a sequel series titled Code Lyoko: Evolution that ran for one season and consisted of 26 episodes.
 The series revolves around a gang of boarding-school students who travel to the virtual world of Lyoko, within a quantum supercomputer, to battle XANA, a malevolent AI/multi-agent system who desires to rule all of humanity.